 Key Program Characteristics

-- Administered by the Industrial Technologies Office (ITO), an agency of Industry Canada.
+- Administered by the Industrial Technologies Office (ITO), an agency of Innovation, Science and Economic Development Canada.

-- To date $1.5 billion in authorised assistance has been approved for 35 projects.
+- To date $1.6 billion in authorized assistance has been approved for 41 projects.

 - No minimum or maximum contribution—authorized assistance to date ranges from $276,000 to $300 million per project.